-0 Credit 0.500 Mathematics Laboratory Extra help available for all students enrolled in any math course.
-See specific hours required.
-0.501, 0.502, 0.503 Communications Workshop A course designed to help students increase their skills in reading, writing, spell skills.
-Individual assistance is offered to those who have not previously tearned t 0.620 0.621, 0.622 Developmental Reading 3 Credits/Term A course designed to increase reading skills.
-Reading 101, 102, 103 Developmental Reading 3 Credits/Term A college transfer course designed to increase reading skills.
-2 Credits 0.631 Study Skills Instruction in in-depth methods of study including how to study for a test, taking of of essay tests, note taking, outlining, and effective listening.
-3 Credits
+0.0 0.500 Mathematics Laboratory Extra help available for all students enrolled in any math course See s hours required.
+0 Credit pecific course for number of tab 0.501, 0.502, 0.503 Communications Workshop A course designed to help students increase their skills in reading, writing skills.
+Individual assistance is offered to those who have not previously le 0 Credit g, spelling, vocabulary, and study arned to read or write.
+0.620, 0.621, 0.622 Developmental Reading A course designed to increase reading skills.
+3 Credits/Term Reading 101, 102, 103 Developmental Reading A college transfer course designed to increase reading skills.
+3 Credits/Term 0.631 Study Skills Instruction in in-depth methods of study including how to study for a test, t outlining, and effective listening.
+2 Credits aking of essay tests, note taking, outining, and encouve insteaming.
+9 Creatite

-0.595 English as a Second Language

-A course designed for students whose native language is other than English.
+0.595 English as a Second Language 3 Credits A course designed for students whose native language is other than English.
 Individual tutoring is available.